jfrog/terraform-provider-artifactory/README.md

 To use this provider in your Terraform module, follow the documentation [here](https://registry.terraform.io/providers/jfrog/artifactory/latest/docs).

-## Release notes for 2.3.1
-With the major version release of 2.3.1, all remnants of the original atlassian code have been pitched.
-A real effort was made to sustain backward compatibility.
-For a variety of reasons, this was not possible.
-In some cases it simply couldn't be supported.

-In this release, all the rest clients were replaced with a single client: [Resty](https://github.com/go-resty/resty).

-The last major release before this major bump was 2.2.15, and it had no less than 4 different clients in use.
-In some cases, the jfrog-client-go code could have worked, but in others cases it was fundamentally incompatible with the way terraform needed to operate as the jfrog go client directly interpreted results as being errored or not (using non-standard error codes).
-In addition, the objective of this release is *not* to upgrade to new APIs, but to simply get rid of all the clients and get the tests passing.
-Since several of the V1 apis that this TF provider uses are not available in the jf-go client this gave further reason to go it alone.

-The end result is much more transparent code and complete portability.
-The final approach taken was to use resty for all the calls and to manage authentication, but to use the jfg client for payload structure.
-In the case of xray, this was not possible, and the original structure code was preserved.

 ## License requirements:

 This provider requires access to Artifactory APIs, which are only available in the _licensed_ pro and enterprise editions.
 You can determine which license you have by accessing the following URL `${host}/artifactory/api/system/licenses/`